giachello/mlgw/README.md

 ![stop event](./stop_event.png)

-A full list of BEO4 Keys is available starting at line 197 in this file: [https://github.com/giachello/mlgw/blob/main/custom_components/mlgw/const.py](https://github.com/giachello/mlgw/blob/main/custom_components/mlgw/const.py)
+There are a lot of ML telegram types; a few useful telegrams you can use in automations are listed in the table below.
+The most useful are likely going to be the BEO4_KEY (a key press on the B&O remote control).
+A full list of BEO4 Keys is available in this file: [const.py](https://github.com/giachello/mlgw/blob/main/custom_components/mlgw/const.py)

-There are too many ML telegram types to document here (and a lot are undocumented publicly), but a few particularly useful ones are listed below (see const.py and gateway.py for more information).

 | Event            | Payload Type     | Arguments              | Payload Argument                                                   | Description                                                                                  |
 | ---------------- | ---------------- | ---------------------- | ------------------------------------------------------------------ | -------------------------------------------------------------------------------------------- |